nihan-98716/Multi-Session-RAG-Chatbot-with-PostgreSQL-pgvector/README.md

 # Multi-Session RAG Chatbot with PostgreSQL & pgvector

-A production-ready Retrieval-Augmented Generation (RAG) API built with **FastAPI**, **LangChain**, and **PostgreSQL**.
+A production-ready Retrieval-Augmented Generation (RAG) API built with **FastAPI**, **LangChain**, **PostgreSQL**, and **Docker**.
 This system allows users to upload PDF documents, index them into a vector database, and engage in context-aware conversations where the AI "remembers" both the uploaded document details and the chat history.

 ## 🚀 Key Technical Features